damolinx/vscode-bookmarks/README.md

 There are two commands available: `Bookmarks: Remove All (Global)` and `Bookmarks: Remove All (Workspace)`.

-#### Programatic access
+#### Programmatic access

-The following commads are exposed for other extensions to use:
+The following commands are exposed for other extensions to use:

-- `bookmarks.removeBookmark.global` and`bookmarks.removeBookmark.workspace`.
+- `bookmarks.removeBookmark.global` and `bookmarks.removeBookmark.workspace`.
 They take a single argument that is the path or URI to the file to remove.
-- `bookmarks.removeBookmarks.global` and`bookmarks.removeBookmarks.workspace`.
+- `bookmarks.removeBookmarks.global` and `bookmarks.removeBookmarks.workspace`.
 They take no argument and remove all bookmarks from corresponding category.

 ### Tree